rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 * The previous quick start supported deploying k3d to either localhost or remote VM, this quick start only supports deployment to remote VMs.
 * The previous quick start supported multiple Linux distributions, this one requires Ubuntu 20.04, and it must be configured for passwordless sudo (this guide has more automation of prerequisites, so we needed a standard to automate against.)
 * The automation also assumes Admin's Laptop has a Unix Shell.
 (Mac, Linux, or Windows Subsystem for Linux)
-* This quick start assumes you have kubectl installed on your Admin Workstation
+* This quick start assumes you have kubectl installed on your Administrator Workstation

 > `Note: Additional AuthService and Keycloak documentation can be found in these locations:`
 >